Songblade/DistributedSystemsProject/README.md

 # DistributedSystemsProject
-This repository contains my Distributed Systems project, which simulates a multi-node cluster with master-worker architecture and failure detection, written in Java for my Introduction to Distributed Systems class.
+This repository contains the semester-long project for my Introduction to Distributed Systems class, made alone, written in Java.
+It simulates a scalable fault-tolerant cluster-based system to provide serverless execution of Java code.
+It uses master-worker architecture, communication with UDP and TCP, and failure detection and failover.